HarperDB/documentation/docs/technical-details/reference/components/plugins.md

 ### Event: `'ready'`

 Emitted when the Scope is ready to be used after loading the associated config file.
-It is awaited by the component loader, so it is not necessary to await it within the `handleComponent()` method.
+It is awaited by the component loader, so it is not necessary to await it within the `handleApplication()` method.

 ### `scope.close()`